vadret/android/README.md

 ## Code Style
 This project uses [ktlint](https://github.com/shyiko/ktlint) for linting and [codecov](https://codecov.io/gh/vadret/android) for measuring test coverage.

-## Translation
+## Localization
 This project uses [crowdin](https://crowdin.com/) as localization management platform.
+You can checkout this project [here](https://crowdin.com/project/vadret) to start translating.
+After your translation(s) has been approved, feel free to submit a pull request with your name added to `TRANSLATORS` file.

 ## License